-This page describes how visa bulletin works, including the concept of visa number "spill-over" which has been critical for employment-based immigration in recent years.
+A visa bulletin may appear simple, with just a few tables on the page.
+But what goes inside the visa bulletin is actually a very complicated process.
+Read on to see how visa bulletin works, including the concept of visa number "spill-over" which has been critical for employment-based immigration in recent years.
 You may also be interested in this easy-to-understand flow chart showing how cut-off dates are established each month by the Department of State's Visa Office.

 Preference based immigration system sets an annual cap for the number of immigrants allowed each year, which ultimately determines the visa bulletin.
 However, the annual limits are not simple numbers; they are rather calculated based on complex formula set by various immigration laws.
 Here you will find a detailed explanation of how annual numerical limits and caps are established, for both employment-based and family sponsored categories, as well as green card lottery (diversity visa).
 You may also be interested in knowing how many green cards are actually issued per year, per preference category.